Dylan De Bruycker

-Dylan Alain Lucienne Escalana De Bruycker (born 5 December 1997) is a professional footballer who plays as a defensive midfielder for the Philippines national team.
+Dylan Alain Lucienne Escalana De Bruycker (born 5 December 1997) is a professional footballer who plays as a defensive midfielder for Thai League 2 club Sisaket United, on loan from Thai League 1 club Ayutthaya United and the Philippines national team.

 Born in Belgium to a Belgian father and a Filipino mother, De Bruycker began his career with the youth teams of Belgian First Division A clubs and has represented Belgium at the youth levels.
 In 2017, he moved to the Philippines to play for the national team and has represented clubs Davao Aguilas, Ceres–Negros, and Kaya–Iloilo.

 Club career

 Youth

 Born in Ghent, Belgium, De Bruycker began his career with the youth team of local club Gent.
 He later joined Club Brugge at age 13.
 In 2016, he played for Zulte Waregem.

 Davao Aguilas

 In April 2017, it was announced that the 19-year-old De Bruycker joined Davao Aguilas of the Philippines Football League (PFL).
 He made his PFL debut for Davao on 7 May, when he scored the club's first ever league goal in a 1–1 away draw against Ilocos United.
 He then scored a brace in Davao's second match of the season on 14 May, a 3–2 home loss against JPV Marikina.
 On 21 June, De Bruycker scored the equaliser in a 2–2 draw against Meralco Manila, ending Meralco's five–match winning run.
 Davao Aguilas ended the first PFL season in 7th place out of 8 teams.

 In the 2018 season, De Bruycker scored the fourth goal in the 5–0 thrashing of Stallion Laguna on 16 June.
 Davao finished third in the league and were runners-up in the Copa Paulino Alcantara.
 After their 2018 season, Davao Aguilas folded and released all its players.